lastland/scala-forklift/README.markdown

 ## How to Use

-Add the following dependency to your `build.sbt`:
+To use Slick 3.1.1 with Scala-Forklift, add the following dependency to your `build.sbt`:

+    libraryDependencies += "com.liyaos" %% "scala-forklift-slick" % "0.2.3"

+To use Slick 3.2.0-M1, use the alternative version:

-    libraryDependencies += "com.liyaos" %% "scala-forklift-slick" % "0.2.2"
+    libraryDependencies += "com.liyaos" %% "scala-forklift-slick" % "0.2.3-slick3.2"

 check [example](/example) for tutorial and example code.